NetickNetworking/NetickDocumentation/articles/understanding-client-side-prediction/writing-gameplay-code.md

 When the framerate drops below the tickrate, multiple simulation ticks must be processed within a single rendered frame.
 In such cases, the same input must be reused across multiple ticks.

-If this scenario is not handled correctly, it can lead to inconsistent simulation results—most notably, player characters may appear to move slower at very low framerates due to insufficient input sampling.
+If this scenario is not handled correctly, it can lead to inconsistent simulation results—most notably, player characters may appear to move slower at very low framerates.

 ### Enabling `Input Reuse on Low FPS` in Netick Settings